custom-dev-tools/wampserver-ssl-auto-config/README.md

   > * `C:\wamp` - For 32-bit installations.
   > * `C:\wamp64` - For 64-bit installations.

-* `wampServerExtensionsPath` : This value represents the (absolute) parent path that will hold all the certificates, keys, log and vhost files used by WampServer.
+* `wampServerExtensionsPath` : This value represents your (absolute) custom path that will hold all the certificates, keys, log and vhost files used by WampServer.
 This path will be created if it does not already exist.
-Additionally, this path does not need to be in the same directory or even on the same drive as WampServer.
-That said, it is not recommended to point this to a network drive.
+This path should NOT be within the WampServer installation path.
+Whilst it can be in any other path on the same or different drive, it is not recommended to point this to a network drive.

 #### SSL Certificate Details